 A good drive system requires control, you need the ability to progressively apply power.
-This is usually done by way of control lever and braided cable.
+This is usually done by way of a control lever and a braided cable.
 Same type cable used on bicycle brakes.
 The cable pulls on a lever mounted on the transmission.
 The lever locks the transmission progressively, which causes the mower wheels to move.

 Transmission lever – The cable is connected to a lever on the transmission.
 This lever must be fully engaged in order to have full drive power.

 And finally adjusting the drive system.
 This isn’t a difficult process, but there are a few tips you’ll need in order to get it right.
 It is covered in the pictures below.
 Your mower drive adjuster may not be identical to the one shown here, but that’s OK because the principle is the same.

 Some mowers will have a tool-less adjuster, nice! makes life a ton easier.
 However most mowers will require tools, but not many, two vice grips or adjustable wrenches is all you need.
 If you’ve got some WD40, shoot it down the cable inner, you might need some eye protection, tends to splashback, Awkward?
 Yes, but worth the effort.